romainx/panorama/README.md

     - `discreteBarChart`: A bar chart
     - `pieChart`: A pie chart
 - Multi series charts:
 	- `multiBarChart`: A bar chart with several series that can be stacked
 	- `stackedAreaChart`: An area chart with several series that can be stacked
+	- `lineChart`: A line chart

 See the [Python Wrapper for NVD3][LK_PNVD3], see the documentation for more information.

 #### Charts configuration

 Parameters to configure charts can be defined through the `chart_conf` dictionary.
 Its is possible to define `DEFAULT`settings and settings specific to each available charts.
 These specific settings override the `DEFAULT` configuration.
-In the example below the default `width` `700`is overriden for the `stackedAreaChart` chart with `500`.
+In the example below the default `width` `700` is overridden for the `stackedAreaChart` chart with `500`.
 The parameters are the ones defined in the [Python Wrapper for NVD3][LK_PNVD3], see the documentation for more information.

 ```YAML
 chart_conf: